getgauge/docs.gauge.org/configuration.rst

    Ensure that you have created and initialized a Gauge project with a language runner of your choice.

-.. admonition:: About this task:
+.. admonition:: About this task

    A Gauge project can have multiple environments.